dgithae/ryvu/README.md

 bedtools intersect -bed -a 02_gff_bam/all_library_sorted.bam -b 02_gff_bam/Human_gff_sorted.bed -wa -wb > 03_bam_bed/intersecting.bed
 ```

 The intersecting bed file will contain both the library sgRNA identifiers and the gene annotations associated.
-A custom-made script was used to extract only gene annotations.
+A custom-made script was used to extract only gene annotations, used for generating gene expression matrix for comparison with TCGA-BRCA datasets.